named-data/ndn-101/docs/getting-started.md

   * [dissect](https://github.com/named-data/ndn-tools/tree/master/tools/dissect): inspect the TLV structure of an NDN packet
   * [dissect-wireshark](https://github.com/named-data/ndn-tools/tree/master/tools/dissect-wireshark): Wireshark extension to inspect the TLV structure of NDN packets

-!!! tip "Ping test for NFD"
+!!! tip "Ping test"

-    You can run a simple test for your local NFD by using thee ndn-tools package to start a ping server and client on the same machine.
-These will then communicate by connecting to NFD over a unix socket.
+    You can run a simple test for your local NDN forwarder by using the ndn-tools or NDNd packages to start a ping server and client on the same machine.
+These will then communicate by connecting to the forwarder over a unix socket.

-    ``` bash
+    === "ndn-cxx"

+        ```bash
         ndnpingserver /my/nfd/test &
         ndnping /my/nfd/test
+        ```

+    === "NDNd"

+        ```bash
+        ndnd pingserver /my/ndnd/test &
+        ndnd ping /my/ndnd/test
         ```

 ## Getting Help